 Collagen is a fibrous protein found in vertebrates, the major element of skin, bone, tendon, cartilage, blood vessels and teeth.
 It forms insoluble fibers of high tensile strength and which contains the unusual amino acids hyroxyproline and hydroxylysine.
 It is rich in glycine but lacks cysteine and tryptophan, and has an unusually regular amino-acid domain.

-The collagen superfamily is highly complex and shows a remarkable diversity in molecular and supramolecular organization, tissue distribution and function.
+The collagen superfamily is highly complex and shows a remarkable diversity in molecular organization, tissue distribution and function.
 However, all its members share a common structural feature, the presence of at least one triple-helical domain, which corresponds to a number of (Gly-X-Y)n repeats (X being frequently proline and Y hydroxyproline) in the amino acid sequence.

 Collagen supplement